-When you buy a game on another service other than Steam, such as GOG.com, Electronic Arts’ Origin platform, or the Windows store, you’re getting it from a different location other than Steam.
-That means you don’t get things like the Steam overlay added to the game, or the ability to click that game and see what other products, like downloadable content, are available for it in Steam.
+When you buy a game on a service other than Steam, such as GOG.com and Electronic Arts’ Origin platform, you’re getting it from a different location, so you don’t get things like the Steam overlay added to the game, or the ability to click that game and see what other products, like downloadable content, are available for it on Steam.

 There is a workaround, however, that lets you get your non-Steam games into the Steam ecosystem, at least in a surface way.
-Steam allows you to add games purchased from elsewhere into your Steam library, allowing you to use Steam to launch those games, and giving you access to things like your Steam friends list when playing them.
+Steam allows you to add games purchased elsewhere into your Steam library, so you can use Steam to launch those games and access things like your Steam friends list when playing them.
 You still don’t get Steam features for the game, but it can make finding and playing games more convenient.

 Here’s how to add a non-Steam game to Steam: